emrahcom/emrah-buster-templates/README.md

 =====

-`emrah-buster` is an installer to create the containerized systems on Debian Buster host.
+`emrah-buster` is an installer to create the containerized systems on Debian Buster (version 10) host.
 It built on top of LXC (Linux containers).
 This repository contains the `emrah-buster` templates.

 Usage
 =====